marceloblaz/multipaste/README.md

 ### What can't this plugin do:
 - This plugin won't work properly if you delete a copied node before pasting it first.
+It will still work for nodes that weren't deleted though.
 - This plugin doesn't access your system's clipboard, so you may not use regular copy/pasting commands to make it work;